-- □ I/we hereby authorize Spence-Chapin to incur costs and expenses in excess of \$1,000.00 on my/our behalf, without advance authorization from me/us, if, despite reasonable efforts, Spence-Chapin is unable to provide advance notice to me/us within the time allotted. - □ I/we have reviewed the above Notice of Unanticipated Expenses and, I/WE DO NOT authorize Spence-Chapin to incur costs and expenses in excess of \$1,000.00 on my/our behalf, without advance notice and my/our express permission. - □ I/we have reviewed the above Notice of Unanticipated Expenses, and I/WE DO NOT authorize Spence-Chapin to incur any costs or expenses on my/our behalf without advance notice and my/our express permission.
+☐ I/we hereby authorize Spence-Chapin to incur costs and expenses in excess of \$1,000.0 on my/our behalf, without advance authorization from me/us, if, despite reasonable efforts, Spence-Chapin is unable to provide advance notice to me/us within the time allotted.

+authorize Spence-Chapin to incur costs ☐ I/we have reviewed the above Notice of Unanticipated Expenses and, I/WE DO NOT authorize Spence-Chapin to incur costs and expenses in excess of \$1,000.00 on my/our behalf, without advance notice and my/our express permission.

+f Unanticipated Expenses, and I/WE DO NOT osts or expenses on my/our behalf without mission.

-Client 1 Signature
+Client 1 Signature Date

 Client 1 Printed Name

-Client 2 Signature (if applicable)
+Client 2 Signature (if applicable) Date

+Client 2 Printed Name (if applicable)